For daily wit & wisdom, sign up for the Almanac newsletter.

 1. Location of the Coop

-The coop’s location on your property is critical to maintain coop hygiene and provide protection for the birds.
+The coop’s location on your property is critical to maintaining coop hygiene and providing protection for the birds.
 Build your chicken coop on high ground to avoid flooding, mud problems, or water and moisture buildup.
 If you can not find high ground, you must build an elevated coop to keep your birds dry.

-Also, according to Oregon State University, building a coop relatively close to one’s home or in a highly trafficked yard area is a wise idea to deter unwanted predators.
+Also, according to Oregon State University, building a coop relatively close to one’s home or in a highly trafficked yard area is a wise idea for deterring unwanted predators.
 Building a coop away from large plants and lots of foliage that could shelter predators will also help to keep a backyard flock safe.

 Sunlight encourages egg-laying, so ensure the coop isn’t always in the shade.
 A southern exposure ensures greater warmth and sunlight.
 At the same time, you may want your coop near a tree with a high canopy to keep your girls cool in hot weather, or you could always add a shade tarp over the run.